Sign In Register

 Is Stovall a Good Place to Live?

-Based on current data, Stovall receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include below-average incomes, long commute times.
+Based on current data, Stovall receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
+Areas to be aware of include elevated crime rates, below-average incomes, long commute times.
 Stovall offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Stovall is $46,250, 38% below the national average of $75,149.
 Unemployment stands at 3.3%, indicating a healthy job market.
-10.7% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 36 minutes, longer than the typical American commute of 28 minutes.

 Cost of Living & Housing